-Section reference - Seqwater's Corporate Governance Statement Summary of reporting and disclosure requirements Corporate Governance Guidelines for GOCs (2009) Guideline Reference ASX Corporate Governance Principle 3.1.3 Responsible Ministers: Communication with responsible Minsters 3.2.6 Seqwater Board: Policy governance 8.4 Integrity in Financial and Corporate Reporting: Periodic corporate reporting Make timely and balanced disclosures Disclose a summary of the policies and procedures to ensure compliance with disclosure requirements should be made publicly available, preferably on the GOC's website in a clearly marked corporate governance section.
+Section reference - Seqwater's Corporate Governance Statement Summary of reporting and disclosure requirements Corporate Governance Guidelines for GOCs (2009) Guideline Reference ASX Corporate Governance Principle 3.1.3 Responsible Communica responsible 3.2.6 Seqwater Bo governance 7.4 Integrity in F Corporate R Periodic cor reporting ntion with Minsters Doard: Policy Financial and Reporting: Make timely and balanced disclosures Disclose a summary of the policies and procedures to ensure compliance with disclosure requirements should be made publicly available, preferably on the GOC's website in a clearly marked corporate governance section.
 GOCs must regularly assess the information needs of stakeholders to ensure that their needs continue to be met by the GOC's public disclosures, including adequately disclosing material risk factors and any material changes in the GOC's risk profile.
-5 5,7 3.1.3 Responsible Ministers: Communication with responsible Minsters 8.4 Integrity in Financial and Corporate Reporting: Periodic corporate reporting Respect the rights of shareholders A description of the arrangements the GOC has to promote communication with shareholding Ministers should be made publicly available, preferably on the GOC's website in a clearly marked corporate governance section.
-6 6 About this Statement No requirements N/A 6 3.2.6 Our Board: Policy governance 3.3 Board Committees 5 Ethical and Responsible Decision Making 6 Risk Management 9 Information Systems, Cyber Security and Record Keeping 10 Privacy Recognise and manage risk A description of the GOC's risk management policy and internal compliance and control systems should be made publicly available, preferably on the GOC's website in a clearly marked corporate governance section.
+5 5,7 3.1.3 Responsible Communica responsible 7.4 Integrity in F Corporate R Periodic cor reporting ation with Minsters Financial and Reporting: Respect the rights of shareholders A description of the arrangements the GOC has to promote communication with shareholding Ministers should be made publicly available, preferably on the GOC's website in a clearly marked corporate governance section.
+6 6 About this Statem nent No requirements N/A 6 3.2.6 Our Board: F governance 3.3 Board Comm 5 Ethical and I Decision Ma 6 Risk Manage 8 Information Cyber Secur Record Keep 9 Privacy mittees Responsible aking ement Systems, rity and Recognise and manage risk A description of the GOC's risk management policy and internal compliance and control systems should be made publicly available, preferably on the GOC's website in a clearly marked corporate governance section.
 The corporate governance section of the annual report should also disclose that the GOC's management has reported to the board as to the effectiveness of the GOC's management of its material business risks.
-7 7 7 Sustainability and Environmental, Social and Governance No requirements N/A 7 3.3 Board Committees4 Performance and Organisational Development Framework Remunerate fairly and responsibly The corporate governance section of the annual report should include the following information: disclosure of the GOC's remuneration policies. the names of the members of the remuneration committee and their attendance at meetings of the committee. the charter of the remuneration committee should be made publicly available, preferably on the GOC's website in a clearly marked corporate governance section.
+7 7 3.3 Board Comr4 Performance Organisation Developmen e and Remunerate fairly and responsibly The corporate governance section of the annual report should include the following information: disclosure of the GOC's remuneration policies. the names of the members of the remuneration committee and their attendance at meetings of the committee. the charter of the remuneration committee should be made publicly available, preferably on the GOC's website in a clearly marked corporate governance section.
 8 8